Club: Colo-Colo | Opening: 1975 | Capacity: 47,000 seats

 The stadium, however, still lacked many facilities and soon proved unsuitable for use.
 After only 5 matches at Estadio Monumental, Colo-Colo moved back to Estadio Nacional.

 The club kept striving to complete the stadium, but only 24 years later, after it had sold player Rubio to Bologna, sufficient funds were available to complete the stadium.

-Estadio Monumental reopened on the 30th of September 1989 with a friendly against Peñarol (2-1).
+Estadio Monumental reopened on 30 September 1989 with a friendly against Peñarol (2-1).

 The stadium recorded its highest attendance in 1992 during the derby with Universidad de Chile.
 A total of 69,305 people were witness of the game.